rishabhjain10/simple-file-crypt/README.md

 - RSA encrypts and signs data using OAEP which is different from textbook RSA.
 - Key size of 2048 is considered to be secure and unbroken

--Hash Algorithm: SHA256 algorithm is relatively secure
+- Hash Algorithm: SHA256 algorithm is relatively secure

 # Usage: Encryption
       python fcrypt.py destination_public_key.der sender_private_key.pem input_plaintext encrypted_text